 The Gion District

-Our first stop was the Gion district, which was just beautiful and had such a laid back, traditional feel to it.
+When you’re looking for Kyoto food tours, make sure it includes a stop in the Gion District.
+This was our first stop and it was just beautiful with such a laid back, traditional feel.
 Random sidenote: you’ll also learn some of the history on the way to each of the restaurants.
 We learned all about teahouses in Gion.
 Once we got to the first restaurant, we took off our shoes and sat at a traditional table over tatami mats.
 They give you a menu and you can pick two food dishes + one drink.
 The plum wine is just fantastic – highly recommend.

 We each tried to get something different and there were all kinds of different foods so everyone, including kids, would have options.
 To give you an idea they offered the traditional Kyoto dishes like oden, tofu skin, and obanzai.
 As well as fried fish, chicken, sashimi, and a few others things.
 The food was fantastic and our toddler loved it – especially the oden stew/soup and chicken.
 It was a really cool look at some of the must eat foods in Kyoto.